Explore the Agenda

 2:30 pm Unlocking Novel E3 Ligases with an E3-Agnostic Discovery Platform to Expand Degrader Space

-Vice President - Biology, FIMECS
+Vice President, Biology, FIMECS

 • Leveraging the RaPPIDSTM platform to accelerate degrader discovery via high-throughput synthesis and phenotypic screening